Patack History, Family Crest & Coats of Arms

 The ancestry of the name Patack dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived in the village of Puttock in the county of Sussex.
 This habitation surname was originally derived from the Old English word puttoc which means kite, denoting a bird belonging to the hawk family.

 The surname Patack was first found in Sussex where one of the first records of the family was Aelfricus (Aefric) Puttoc (died 1051) Archbishop of York (1023-1041) and Bishop of Worcester.
 He may have been the bishop who crowned Harold Harefoot king of England in 1036.
 However, when Harthacnut became king, he and others were charged to disinter Harold's body and throw it away.
 By the Battle of Hastings they had branched westward to Somerset where Aluried Puttoch held estates at that time.

-Important Dates for the Patack family
+Early History of the Patack family

 This web page shows only a small excerpt of our Patack research.
 Another 110 words (8 lines of text) covering the years 1270, 1227, 1273 and 1601 are included under the topic Early Patack History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Patack have been found, including Puttoch, Puttock, Puttoc, Puttick, Puttoche, Puttocke, Putticke, Putteck, Puttex, Putton, Putten, Potton, Puttone, Pottone, Pottock, Pottocke, Pottoch and many more.

 Early Notables of the Patack family (pre 1700)